midas-network/COVID19_IFR/README.md

 # MIDAS Community Review of COVID-19 IFR Estimates
 The [MIDAS community](https://midasnetwork.us/) aims to establish a scientifically grounded range of values for COVID-19 Infection Fatality Rates (IFR).
 Many publications list IFR estimates, but not all are based on rigorous scientific methods and data sources.
 The [MIDAS Coordination Center](https://midasnetwork.us/mcc/) will list published IFR estimates in this repository and is asking community members to review published estimates for strengths and weaknesses.
-Based on community reviews, a range of endoresed IFR estimates will be produced in this repository.

 The community IFR review will start informally.
 When the data allow, we will transition and formalize the project into an ongoing meta-analysis of IFR estimates.
 This project depends on community members for review of published estimates and all reviewers will be acknowledged and included as co-authors in any publications that would result from this project.